Brislington Community Museum

 Many postcards could be added as exhibits if we knew who took the photograph (so we can work out if the picture is out of copyright).
 The problem is - most postcards don't show the photographer's name, so we need help to make the breakthrough.

-For example there may be a clue in the publisher - some were local shopkeepers - so we've listed the postcards by both place and name of the publisher (some photographers published their own postcards, but who?)
+For example there may be a clue in the publisher - some were local shopkeepers - so we've listed the postcards by both place and name of the publisher (some photographers published their own postcards, but which?)

 Please follow the links below for more information and to see the postcards we're trying to trace.

-(New 13 Feb 2026) - Brislington & St Anne's postcard publishers
+Brislington & St Anne's postcard publishers...

 Brislington Parish Church